10/27/2023

 Analyst, SEB

-All right.
-Thank you.
-And then maybe a few words about Germany because that is your largest market in terms of individual country.
-And you said that I think you're the only company so far that has commented on Germany in a positive fashion in the third quarter.
-So is it easy comparables from last year or do Germans tend to be early adopters and they have been sort of embracing your new product?
-So what is explaining the strong momentum that we have had in Germany and how sustainable is that?
+know we will build a stronger link directly to the consumer have a higher share of dtc that will cost a bit of money but that should also be reflected in both sales growth and gross margin all right thank you and then uh maybe a few words about germany because that is your largest market in terms of individual country and you said that i think you're the only company so far that has commented germany in a positive fashion uh in the third quarter so is it um is it easy comparables from last year or do germans tend to be early adopters and they have been sort of embracing your new product and so what is what is explaining the strong momentum that we have had in germany and how sustainable is that

 speaker